jnozzi/cocoadev.com/markdown/NSShadow.md

-How do I use General/NSShadow to draw a shadow around a view?
+How do I use NSShadow to draw a shadow around a view?
 Not around the view's contents, but just the view itself.

 ----